-In the event that a student receives a grade below B- on PBHL 7800, the student must enroll for a GRSC course in the subsequent semester and fulfill all required elements of the Capstone Project.
-The student is not permitted to resubmit the same documents used during the previous semester, and must complete a REVISED or entirely different Capstone Project.
+In the event that a student receives a grade below B- on PBHL 7560, the student must repeat PBHL 7560 the subsequent semester to fulfill all required elements.
+The student is not permitted to resubmit the same documents used during the previous semester, and must complete a REVISED or entirely different final products.